-4.2.1 Tables 3A Users by Age and Gender and 3B Users by Race/Ethnicity
+4.2.2 Tables 3A Users by Age and Gender and 3B Users by Race/Ethnicity

 Tables 3A and 3B provide demographic data on BPHC grantee site users (patients), including age, gender and race/ethnicity.
-The patient's age is calculated on June 30 of the reporting period. "...[I]nclude as users all individuals receiving at least one face-to-face encounter for services within the scope of the four programs covered by UDS.
-Each user is to be counted only once, regardless of the number or types of services received."
+The patient's age is calculated on June 30 of the reporting period. "...
+[I]nclude as patients all individuals receiving at least one face-to-face encounter for services ... within the scope of any of the programs covered by UDS.
+Each patient is to be counted only once on Table 3A and once in each section of Table 3B, regardless of the number or types of services received."11

 Logic for Table 3A: The report categorizes all patients on the VISIT LIST 3 table (see section 4.1.1 RPMS UDS Logic Example).
-The patient's age as of June 30, 2005 is calculated.
+The patient's age as of June 30, 2006 is calculated.
 If the patient was born after June 30, the age is 0.
 The patient's gender is determined.
-The patient is placed in the appropriate line of Table 3A (see Figure 4-5).
+The patient is placed in the appropriate line of Table 3A (see Figure 4-6).